Natural Signs That Help Identify Directions

 • Use your hand at arm's length as a rough ruler for star spacing.

-• Example: stop in a clearing at noche, pick a landmark toward Polaris, and walk to it to hold a straight heading.
+• Example: stop in a clearing at night, pick a landmark toward Polaris, and walk to it to hold a straight heading.

 If clouds hide the sky, pause and reassess rather than forcing a route on weak signs.

-This method aids orientación and simple navegación, but it won’t replace a map for precise position information.
-Use it to reduce the chance of walking in circles and to keep moving safely in the aire libre.
+This method aids orientation and simple navigation, but it won't replace a map for precise position information.
+Use it to reduce the chance of walking in circles and to keep moving safely in the outdoors.

 Conclusion